EtiamNullam/deferred-clipboard.nvim/README.md

 ## Known issues

-- Won't trigger when `cmdline` is open/busy
+- Clipboard will not be synchronized if `Neovim` is busy or when `hit-enter-prompt` is open